FearZaEngineer/league-of-legends-basic-cleaning/README.md

 # league-of-legends-basic-cleaning
-this mod removes and replaces religious offensive text in game
+this mod removes and replaces religious offensive text in game and removes 1 voice line from the announcer
+example of some changes
+god like => legendray
 example of some changes
 tears of godds => tears of kitten
 god like ! => carrying you
 # How to use